Post Market Surveillance of Medical Devices

 Medical device manufacturers and their locally appointed dealers (aka economic operators) are required to carry out Post-Market Surveillance (PMS) to ensure the quality and evaluate the safety, performance, and effectiveness of medical devices.
 This means manufacturers and appointed dealers shall actively monitor those medical devices placed on the market in order to protect users and the final consumer (patient) of the medical device.

-Singapore, Malaysia, Indonesia, the Philippines, Thailand and Vietnam are all signatories to the ASEAN Medical Device Directive (AMDD) which was created to harmonize medical device legislation throughout Southeast Asia.
+Singapore, Malaysia, Indonesia, the Philippines, Thailand, Cambodia and Vietnam are all signatories to the ASEAN Medical Device Directive (AMDD) which was created to harmonize medical device legislation throughout Southeast Asia.
 Article 12 of the AMDD calls for member states (10 countries in total) to take all necessary steps to appropriately record and evaluate information regarding incidents involving a medical device placed on the market in their respective country, such as malfunction, deterioration, or inadequacy which may lead to or may have led to the death or serious deterioration of the health of a patient or user.

 To do this member countries are required to set up a PMAS (Post Marketing Alert System) which should cover at least:

 However, each ASEAN member is at liberty to legislate for a PMAS to suit their local requirements.
 To find out more about PMS requirements for manufacturers and locally appointed dealers in Singapore, Malaysia, Indonesia, the Philippines, Thailand and Vietnam click on the relevant country page below.